sathishvj/gencmd-go/README.md

 ./gencmd -o unix -c grep find txt files that contain the text hello
 ```

-You need to get this API key from [MakerSuite - Get API key](https://makersuite.google.com/app/apikey), if you have access.

 #### 4. More Permanent Options
- - You can add the binary to your path.
+ - You can add the binary to your PATH.
  - You can add the export command for the API key to your .bashrc or .zshrc or .profile file.
+On windows, you can do it in the System Settings->Environment variables GUI.

 ### Options
 ```